Company Core Values - Defined With 5 Inspiring Examples

 5. How to Promote Core Values

-What Are Company Core Values?
+What are Company Values?

-Company core values are the principles a business or organization uses to define their culture and mindset.
+Company core values are the principles a business or organization uses to define its culture and mindset.
 These guiding principles influence how people work and make decisions, and ultimately align them on working towards a common goal.

 Core values are typically defined and promoted by Human Resources and Leadership teams.
 They are then integrated into company mission statements or vision statements by leadership teams.